The Bachelorette Recap Colton Exposed, Tia Booth

 Without Trump’s intrusion, though, the episode might have seemed weighty.
 Becca Kufrin remains to be one of the most aggressively personable Bachelorettes the series has seen.
-She doesn’t have the bawdy humour of Kaitlyn Bristowe, but she’s morbidly attentive to her contestants, and they can’t help but bask in it.
+She doesn’t have the bawdy humor of Kaitlyn Bristowe, but she’s morbidly attentive to her contestants, and they can’t help but bask in it.
 This week, she ratifies her connection with Blake (horse guy), forges a connection with Garrett (bad Instagram guy), settles the drama with Colton (Aly Raisman guy), and writes a song with Chris (Eddie from Friends guy).
 She also pulls a few gems from the rough that went unnoticed in previous episodes, like Jason (slicked-back-hair guy) and Clay (NFL guy who will later leave).
-Becca, like an editor herself, knows how to highlight these men.
+Becca, like a producer herself, knows how to highlight these men.
 Speaking to Clay after their football group date, she notes how happy she was that Clay could have fun playing football without “intimidating” the other men.
+(He's very good at football, but he's also overwhelmingly affable.)
 And, for what it’s worth, Clay seems to be a beloved resident of the house.
 When he leaves, the men seem genuinely upset, especially Leo, a doe-eyed stuntman with a pile of hair.

 Advertisement